elgrim6/ocr-java-library-android/API_DOCUMENTATION.md

 ## Overview

-This library provides comprehensive OCR capabilities specifically designed for processing Machine Readable Zones (MRZ) from identification documents such as passports, ID cards, and visas.
-The library combines advanced OpenCV image preprocessing with Tesseract OCR to achieve high accuracy in data extraction.
+This library provides OCR utilities focused on extracting data from Machine Readable Zones (MRZ) of passports and ID cards.
+It uses the system `tesseract` command for OCR and does not rely on heavy native dependencies.

 ## Core Classes